zhaoliangcn/LScript/README.md

-# LScript
+# llanguage
-LScript Language

-LScript  is an object oriented language.
+llanguage  is an object oriented language.

-This repository contains LScript IDE' source code and sample script .
+This repository contains llanguage IDE' source code and sample script .

 ```c++
 #scp